-Chinese families usually prepare for Chinese New Year with a very thorough house cleaning.
-On the first day of new year, no cleaning or sweeping is allowed as this is deemed bad luck, you don’t want to sweep all your luck away.
-This follows decorating their homes with auspicious symbols, flowers and new soft furnishings.
-Red and gold are the auspicious colours.
-The bolder the better.
+Chinese families usually prepare for the Chinese New Year with a very thorough house cleaning.
+On the first day of the new year, no cleaning or sweeping is allowed as this is deemed bad luck, you don’t want to sweep all your luck away.
+Homes are decorated with auspicious symbols, flowers and new soft furnishings.
+Red and gold are auspicious colours.

-In Malaysia, we would visit family on the first day of New Year and lots of people have “Open House” where you just drop in for a visit, bring some gifts, grab a bite, have a few drinks and sometimes gamble a bit.
-There are usually quite a few open houses around town and you need to work your way around all of them, especially if they are business contacts.
-This goes on for the first 2-3 days of the New Year.
+There are usually quite a few open houses around town and you need to have a plan on how to get around all of them, especially if they are business contacts.
+This goes on for the first 3 days of the New Year.

-Kids love the New Year as married couples have to give kids lucky red packets full of cash.
+Kids love the Chinese New Year as married couples have to give them lucky red packets (ang pow) full of cash.